 My first freelance writing site was called Deft SEO – so named because I started out solely writing SEO articles.
 I threw that site together in under a day and it didn’t take long before it starting bringing me clients.
 I had to throw my hooks out and reel ‘em in, but land me clients it did.

 The work was kinda crap though.
-Any of my students will attest that SEO writing is pretty uninspiring, and really not all that well paid (unless you’re coming from a £7 an hour bar job, in which case £15 an hour seems like a magical wonderland).
+SEO writing is pretty uninspiring, and really not all that well paid (unless you’re coming from a £7 an hour bar job, in which case £15 an hour seems like a magical wonderland).
 But it’s a great way to get started.
 Easy.
 Quick to find clients.
 Not too taxing or scary.
 That sort of thing.

 Trouble was, I had this itch to be more than just an SEO writer.
 I didn’t start writing those bloody articles because I loved writing about airport car parks and heat exchangers, whatever the fuck they are.
 I started doing it so I could quit my job.
 My shitty shitty bar job that, yeah, paid £7 an hour and saw me working 12+ hour shifts until 2am, after which I’d traipse home, sweaty, sticky and disgusting, side-stepping streams of piss and women staggering along stilettos-in-hand.